-If you switch the employee to the Flexible Furlough rules then, again, this must be agreed with them (including the hours to be resumed) and communicated to them in writing.
+If you switch the employee to part-time working then this must be agreed with them (including the hours to be resumed) and communicated to them in writing.

 You must keep a record of your communications to employees with regard to furloughing for five years.

-This is possible, especially if you intend to switch the employee to flexible furlough part time working.
+This is possible, especially if you intend to switch the employee to part-time working.
 It will depend on existing provisions within the employment contract.
 You should consult an employment or contract law specialist if in any doubts.

 Remember that whatever adjustments you make to the contract continue to be subject to equality and discrimination laws.

-You could continue paying the full salary, or up to 100% of it, if you contribute the shortfall.
+You could continue paying the full salary, or part of it, if you contribute the shortfall.

-If you furlough an employee then they are not allowed to undertake work for, or on behalf, of your organisation.
-This remains true for the hours the employee isn’t working for you as part of the Flexible Furlough scheme.
+If you furlough an employee and make a CJRS claim – either full or part time – they aren’t allowed to undertake work for, or on behalf, of your organisation for the hours and dates that you’re claiming the grant for them.

 This limitation must be communicated to the employee when they are furloughed.
 You or they must not try to get around this by reassigning different types of work tasks to them during their furlough, for example, or assigning them a different role (or in a different office).